Fulham Cemetery's cherry trees

 For Britain's love for Japanese cherry trees we can credit the botanist Collingwood “Cherry” Ingram, born in 1880.
 He first visited Japan in 1902, which piqued his interest in the country’s culture and cherry trees, which were declining due to industrialisation and monoculture.
 He collected as many as he could, sending over 50 endangered varieties back to England.

 By 1926 he was considered an authority on Japanese cherries and was invited to address the Japanese Cherry Society.
-During this visit he was shown a painting (over 120 years old) of a magnificent cherry tree that had disappeared from cultivation, despite long searching.
+During this visit he was shown a painting (over 120 years old) of a magnificent large-blossomed cherry that had disappeared from cultivation, despite long searching.
 He immediately recognised the blossom as one growing in a garden back in Sussex which he had named Tai Haku.

 Cuttings from this tree were successfully sent via the Trans-Siberian express and thus reintroduced to Japan – and all around the world.
 Thus Ingram became known as "the Englishman who saved Japan's blossoms" – the subtitle of biography by Naoko Abe, translated in 2019.